The Muslim population is rising in the UK forming about 5% of the whole population.

 Therefore it is wise, in England and Wales that Muslim couples, as well as entering into the religious ceremony enter into a civil ceremony in any authorised place in the presence of an authorised person separately.
 This would ensure that the marriage is recognised under English Law and hence the couple will have full rights under the Divorce Law in this country and in the unfortunate event of the marriage breaking down.

-NB, However, if the couple conducts a Nikah overseas in a country that recognises the ceremony as a valid marriage and the ceremony is conducted in accordance with the laws of that country eg in Dubai then England and Wales will recognise this marriage as valid under the English Law.
+NB, However, if the couple conducts a Nikah overseas in a country that recognises the islamic marriage ceremony as a valid marriage and the ceremony is conducted in accordance with the laws of that country eg in Dubai then England and Wales will recognise this marriage as valid under the English Law.
 The couple should ensure that the marriage certificate is obtained and stamped by the registrar of marriages in that country so at the point of separation/divorce no confusion arises.

 Shortlands is a boutique family law firm with over 12 years of experience in dealing with family separation issues and cultural marriages.
 Shabana Walayat is an expert family solicitor with over 25 years experience in dealing with these issues as well as being well conversed in Islamic and Sharia Law.